jambonz/next-static-site/markdown/docs/supporting-articles/controlling-media-path-during-call.md

 session.injectCommand('media:path', 'full-media');
 ```

-Due to the switching of the audio path, both parties will hear a brief loss of audio while the audio path is re-established.
+Due to the switching of the audio path, both parties may hear a very brief loss of audio while the audio path is reconfigured.